 The word beauty almost synonymously appears to go together with the word pain.
 While it may be true to some extent, looking beautiful doesn’t have to be, well, that painful.
 It’s certainly harder to pull off sexy or beautiful when, in attempting to perform the simple, daily act of walking, you are teetering all over the place, or exhibiting expressions of annoyance or pain.
-High heels can certainly hurt, but there are five areas I personally consider when it comes to purchasing these shoes.
+High heels can certainly hurt, but there are five areas I consider when it comes to purchasing these shoes.
 Let’s find out how to choose Heels for comfort before going shopping for new heels.

 Let’s start with the base